-- If possible, make a firebreak around your home (use mower, spade, rake), trim branches well clear of the house.
-Clear roof and gutters of leaves and twigs.
+- If possible, make a firebreak around your home using mower, spade or rake.
+Trim branches well clear of the house and clear roof and gutters of leaves and twigs.

-- Remove all rubbish, leaf litter and native shrubs growing too close to house, Keep grass short and green.
+- Remove all rubbish, leaf litter and native shrubs growing too close to house and keep grass short and green.

-- Fit wire screens to doors, windows, vents, and enclose all gaps, roof eaves and the area under your house.
+- Fit wire screens to doors, windows and vents to enclose all gaps, roof eaves and the area under your house.

-- Keep a ladder handy for roof acess (inside and out) and fit hoses to reach all parts of the house and garden.
+- Keep a ladder handy for roof access (inside and out) and fit hoses to reach all parts of the house and garden.
 If water is not connected, obtain a high pressure pump.

 - Store wood, fuel and paints well clear of the house.

 - Check you have adequate insurance cover for bushfire.

 - Decide on a household plan to either leave early or stay to protect your home during a bushfire (see below).